grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "I see you made it out of that fuckin' Stilt City," said Shakes.
 "When that sub turned off the channel to follow the _Prospect_ into that narrow waterway, I thought maybe our partnership was fuckin' done for."

-"Yet you still managed to make the fuckin' rendezvous point," said Captain Percy.
+"Yet you still managed to make the fuckin' rendezvous point," said Percy.

 "Well, the last job working for you was so fuckin' profitable, I wasn't going to let that go just because I thought y'all were fucking dead."